sentry-demos/on-prem-to-saas-migration/README.md

 - `SAAS_PROJECT_DSN`
 - `SAAS_URL`

+Run `bash install.sh` to check python version as well as create virtual environment

-Run `main.py` to start the migration process.
+Go into the virtual env by running `source venv/bin/activate` Run `bash run.sh` to start the migration process.

 **NOTE:** The auth token will need the following permissions:
 - `issue&event:admin`